|

 documentation process.
 This is obligatory also based on the latest norms (e.g.

-IEC EN 62304:2006) and risk management.
-Contact service@h-p-cosmos.com for further details.
+IEC EN 62304) and risk management.
+Contact service[@]hpcosmos.com for

 Important implementation notes for programmers for